melodee-project/melodee-next/docs/MISSING_FEATURES.md

 Read MISSING_FEATURES.md and focus ONLY on:
 The top “Phase checklist”.
-The section ## Phase 2 – OpenSubsonic Contracts and its subsections.
+The section ## Phase 3 – Admin UX & Observability and its subsections.
 For each bullet in this phase:
 Treat its “Status” (OPEN / PARTIAL) and “Acceptance checklist” as the single source of truth for what must be implemented and tested.
 Ignore items from other phases unless strictly required as dependencies.